Fiber and Heart Health

 Michelle Routhenstein, MS, RD, CDE, CDN, is the owner and president of Entirely Nourished LLC, a nutrition counseling and consulting private practice.
 She's a preventive cardiology dietitian and is certifies in weight management.
 Routhenstein developed and implemented a risk assessment tool and telehealth program to identify and reduce an individual's risk for CVD through lifestyle modification.

-This complimentary continuing education course is brought to you with support from Hass Avocado Board.
-Please note that Hass Avocado Board provided financial support only and did not have input into the information provided in this course.
+This continuing education course is brought to you with support from Hass Avocado Board.
+Please note that Hass Avocado Board did not have input into the information provided in this course.
 The author has no relevant disclosures to report regarding this program.
 She has certified that no conflicts of interest exists for this program.
 View our disclosure policy.

 - 2.00 CDR